brendacs/colludia-gatsby/src/content/posts/review/2020-08-10-for-the-people-demo-review.markdown

 <figcaption>These requests from citizens can range from seemingly innocent to completely outrageous.</figcaption>

-That's how _For The People_ sucks you in: being Francis River felt like I was personally adopting his newfound role in society—it was up to me to decide how I should navigate being the middle-man of those below, and those above.
+That's how _For The People_ sucks you in: being Francis River felt like I was personally adopting his newfound role in society — it was up to me to decide how I should navigate being the middle-man of those below, and those above.
 And, being a resource management game, my actions had clear consequences.

 ## The "Novel" Aspect